clee009/MEAM517-Final-Project/README.md

 # MEAM517-Final-Project
 Please go to branch `develop/leo` for iLQR/LQRRT, and `develop/chris` for NLP.

-This main branch probably won't work to work due to multiple last-minute merge conflicts.
+This main branch probably won't work due to multiple last-minute merge conflicts.